joesonw/node-php-serialization/README.md

  php-serialization
 ==================
-Javascript tool to unserialize php serialized data, or to serialize the php does.
+Javascript tool to unserialize php serialized data, or to serialize data the way php does.
 This was originally used in manipulating php session stored in redis server.

 Installation